The 2012 Poppies - the Judges!

 toy collector and fan for longer than he wants to remember and has 20 +

-years experience working in the toy and hobby industries.
+years experience working in the toy, hobby, and collectibles

 - Howard Chan - the